openplans/openblock-old/docs/main/schemas.rst

     >>> crime_report.has_newsitem_detail = True

+Note that if your news source doesn't provide any URLs you can link to, you will have to set this to True, or else clicking on links to these items will result in a 404 Not Found error.

 The `is_public` field controls whether or not NewsItems of this type are visible to anybody other than administrators on the site.
 Normally you should wait until the type is set up and loaded with